schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 ## Step 6: Deploy a Demo Application

 We are almost at the finish line.
 All that is missing is reaping the fruit of our hard labor.
-To create a simple demo, we will use the [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/) image and make it available at [https://hello.k8s.schnerring.net/](https://hello.k8s.schnerring.net/).
+To create a simple demo, we will use the [nginxdemos/hello](https://hub.docker.com/r/nginxdemos/hello/) image and make it available at `https://hello.k8s.schnerring.net/`.

+> I moved the demo to [https://hello.schnerring.net](https://hello.schnerring.net).
+I put my AKS cluster behind Cloudflare and the free universal SSL certificate only supports subdomains (`sub.schnerring.net`) but not subsubdomains (`sub.sub.schnerring.net`).

 To make it happen, we add a `kubernetes_namespace`, `kubernetes_deployment`, `kubernetes_service`, and `kubernetes_ingress` resource to a new `hello.tf` file: